BohdanZakusylo/applied-ai-back/README.md

 - OpenAI API integration needs to be implemented
 - File upload storage needs to be configured
 - This is the initial API structure for the first sprint
+- API follows versioning with `/api/v1/` prefix for future scalability